zendframework/zf-web/README.md

     ./console Changelog:fetchZf1

 This will, by default, write to `data/zf1-changelog.php`.
+You will need to ensure your local configuration includes appropriate JIRA credentials.

+To generate the ZF2 changelog, execute the following:

+    ./console Changelog:fetchZf2

+This will, by default, write to `data/zf2-changelog.php`.